 The customer-centric content strategy puts your target audience as the primary focus.

 Too many digital brands are targeting “search engines” (organic rankings) and “buzz” (going viral) rather than their actual customers.

 Besides, customer-centric content strategy entails using customer research tools and methods most traditional content strategies lack.

-There are various tools to help, including:
+There are various AI SEO tools to help, including:

 Site Checker (User experience optimization)